ocrmypdf/OCRmyPDF/docs/api.rst

     if __name__ == '__main__':  # To ensure correct behavior on Windows and macOS
         ocrmypdf.ocr('input.pdf', 'output.pdf', deskew=True)

-With a few exceptions, all of the command line arguments are available and may be passed as equivalent keywords.
+With some exceptions, all of the command line arguments are available and may be passed as equivalent keywords.

 A few differences are that ``verbose`` and ``quiet`` are not available.